lishunyao97/DirectedStudy/README.md

 ## To run
 Please ensure your bert-serving-client is ready and listening!
 ```
-python distractor.py --useQuestionClassificationAPI <true/false> --authcode <your-auth, not necessary is not using the API>
+python distractor.py --useQuestionClassificationAPI <true/false> --authcode <your-auth, not necessary if not using the API>
 ```